Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 # Aim and objectives

-This package is developed to facilitate robust and transparent analysis in the field of greenspace and health research.
-It provides researchers with a collection of functionalities that can be applied across multiple countries, enabling comprehensive spatial analysis and enhancing the accuracy of results.
+This package is developed to facilitate robust and transparent analysis in greenspace and vegetation in general.
+It provides researchers with a collection of multidimensional functionalities of greeness modeling that can be applied across multiple countries, enabling comprehensive spatial analysis and enhancing the accuracy of results.

 # Table of contents